Lovor01/makeiteasy-popup/readme.txt

 without the heavy burden of a large blocks library.
 It relies on a single tiny dependency - micromodal.js - with a combined total of only 10 kB of JavaScript ❗

+👆 Try demo - there is a "Live preview" button on the top of this page 👆

 = Key Features =

 - 🥇 **Feature-Rich** and **free**.